yl2811-cmd/Showheel/wwwroot/story-engl.md

 Anna didn't answer.
 She knew Lia wasn't referring to the physical act of "falling."
 Lia watches Anna work.
 She doesn't speak.
 She observes.
 From casual to focused—she's watching Anna's workflow.
 Lia watched Anna do a valve check.
 She watched for a while.
-"Your hand will pause between each step."
+"Your hand will stop between each step."
 Anna turned her head.
 "It's not that I don't know what to do next.
 It's that I'm waiting for something."
 Anna's finger hovered over the valve. "...Waiting for confirmation."